 Here are 5 signs it might be time to re-think your cloud integration strategy:

 1) You’re Struggling with the Integrator’s Dilemma: Your old on-premises tools can’t keep up with the world of social, mobile, analytics and cloud (SMAC).
 Legacy middleware technologies were conceptualized and built in the 1990s and were not designed to handle an IT ecosystem that expands beyond traditional confines of the firewall.
 Either built for moving large data sets in scheduled batches (ETL) or moving small volumes of data in real-time (EAI), neither technology is well-suited for this new world for unstructured information.
-This post talks about the Integrator’s Solution.
-This post talks about JSON and REST.
+To reform your cloud integration strategy, read this post about the Integrator’s Solution and this post about JSON and REST.

 2) You Have Unintegrated Integration: You have multiple tools and teams for different styles of integration (application, process, data), not to mention hand-coding.
 The world of integration has been converging in the on-premises world for years.
 In the cloud world, it’s on the fast track.
 As we noted in this iPaaS announcement, Gartner had this to say about next-generation integration in their PaaS hype cycle: